 In general, dye inks are usually water-based and translucent.
 They dry quickly on matte papers and porous surfaces.
 The ink gets absorbed into the surface and will lighten as the stamped image dries.

-Ranger currently has two types of dye ink pads:
+Ranger currently has several types of dye ink pads:

 Tim Holtz Distress® Ink Pads: These are water-reactive ink pads specially formulated to stay wet longer to allow you to blend, shade, and create a vintage, stained, aged effect.
 Since the ink stays wet longer, you can use it for heat embossing.